The Shardy (SDY) dialect

 This is useful for reordering axes in a single dimension or across different dimensions, and swapping sharded axes with replicated ones.

-In the below example, the sharded tensor size is tensor<1x4x2xf32>
+In the below example, the sharded tensor size is tensor<1x4x2xf32>, and

 that is preserved by the collective permute.